 routes.rb and make it match the example below:

 Rails.application.routes.draw do root 'cars#index' resources :cars end

 Save the file.
 You can close VSCode now; the rest of the steps take place in the terminal.

-Stage and commit your changes so that the repo is ready for prime time when we push it to Heroku next!
+Now, you can stage and commit your changes so that the repo is ready for prime time when we push it to Heroku next!

 git add . git commit -m 'updates for heroku deployment'

 While we’re here, we might as well push our changes to GitHub too: